 After you have had one too many drinks, you might be looking for a way out.
 You’re probably starting to get worried about the aggressive hangover that’s bound to show up in the morning, so you need to sober up – and quick.

 A lot of people believe that you can sweat out alcohol as a way to sober up quickly.
 But is this a real, viable option?
-Can you sober up faster after a night of drinking if sweat out the hangover in the morning?
+Can you sober up faster after a night of drinking if sweating out the hangover in the morning?

 Let’s discuss the ins and outs of sweating out alcohol, and why exercising to relieve too much drinking or drunkenness might not be the best idea.